When Can You Cancel Your Home Insurance Policy?

 Refund Timelines & Delivery

-- You'll receive a check mailed to you or, if your policy is escrowed, directly to your mortgage lender
+- If your policy is escrowed, refunds are typically sent directly to your mortgage lender

 - If the check is sent to you but your insurance is managed through escrow, endorse it as "For Escrow Deposit Only" and forward it to your lender to prevent an escrow shortage that could raise your monthly mortgage payment